tessercat/daoistic-book/daodejing/01/english.md

 A word can be defined.
 It's not a regular word.

-Calling it nothing is the conception of heaven and earth.
+Nameless, it's the author of heaven and earth.
-Calling it something is the mother of ten thousand things.
+Named, it's the mother of everything.

-That's why we practice wanting nothing, to observe its subtleties.
+That's why we practice detachment, to witness its mystery.
-Always wanting something, observe how it's described.

-These pairs emerge together
+It's why we're always yearning, to discover how to describe it.

-and each evokes the other.
+These pairs produce each other, but one defines the other.

-Call each a veil.
+They call each other shadow veil.

 Veil upon veil,
-the gateway of many subtleties.
+the lessons of the eternal mystery.